 After the storm season hits, call the professionals at Triton Roofing & Restoration for an inspection for your peace of mind.

 Sometimes it’s hard to tell when you need a new roof.
 It’s not something you are inspecting every day.
 If you are already in need of a new roof before a storm hits, the storm will be a bigger issue for you.
 Here are some signs and helpful tips to determine if you need a new roof.

 When there’s a big leak in your home, it’s a warning sign that can’t be ignored.
 However, many homeowners choose to ignore small leaks.
 Don’t do it.
 Even small leaks are a sign there’s something wrong with your roof.
 It may be as simple as repairing some flashing and can be handled easily.
 Ignoring it can lead to bigger problems and more costly repairs.

 If you’re seeing any of these warning signs, call a professional for a roof inspection to avoid things getting out of hand:

 - Musty smells

 There’s one thing for certain: leaks never get better with age.

 Missing, Curling, or Cracked Shingles

 Missing shingles are a bigger problem than most homeowners realize.
 Besides the aesthetics, shingles are designed to provide a protective barrier for your roof (and your home).
-If one of them is damaged or missing, it can expose what’s underneath to rain, wind, or sunlight – which can lead to bigger problems such as leaks or rotting.
+If one of them is damaged or missing, it can expose what’s underneath to rain, wind, or sunlight, leading to bigger problems such as leaks or rotting.